-But what about a backup to your backup?
-What about theft, or natural disasters, such as flooding (yep, that happened a whole lot recently), or fire?
+But what about a backup of your backup?
+What about theft, or natural disasters, such as flooding or fire?
+Hurricanes have forced a whole lot of flooding lately and fires have consumed at least four user studios that I know of since 2010.
 How would you recover from that?
 This is why offsite backups are also highly recommended.

 We recommend at least once weekly, typically the end of the week, perhaps after you run your payout reports, you should take a new backup of your database and save it to another drive.
 This can be a small USB thumb drive.
 Once the backup is complete, take this drive with you to your home and store it in a safe location.
 In this scenario, at most, you’re dealing with a week of data loss.